JayyajGH/travel-blog/README.md

 # My Bit
-Created using a gatsby starter.
-Slightly tweaked
+Created using a gatsby starter but using Tailwind for styling